BrianZanti/whats_going_on_in_fe-be/README.md

 ### Install Ruby

 The Backend repo uses Ruby 2.7.2, so if you haven't already you will need to install a Ruby version manager and install Ruby 2.7.2.
-Follow the steps under "Install rbenv" in (these instructions)[https://mod0.turing.edu/computer-setup#install-rbenv-back-end-students-only].
+Follow the steps under "Install rbenv" in [these instructions](https://mod0.turing.edu/computer-setup#install-rbenv-back-end-students-only).
 This will guide you through installing rbenv as well as Ruby 2.7.2.

 ### Get the BE running on localhost:3001